eclipse-glsp/glsp-theia-integration/README.md

 yarn start
 ```

+### How to start the Workflow Diagram example server from the sources
-If you want to explore or change the Workflow Diagram Server too, you can clone, build and start the [`glsp-server`](https://github.com/eclipse-glsp/glsp-server) from your IDE instead of using the pre-built version of the Workflow Diagram Server.
-See [`glsp-server`](https://github.com/eclipse-glsp/glsp-server#building-the-workflow-diagram-example-server) for instructions on building and running the Workflow Diagram Server example.
+If you want to explore or change the Workflow Diagram Server too, you can clone, build and start the [`workflow example glsp-server`](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) from your IDE instead of using the pre-built version of the Workflow Diagram Server.
+See [`workflow example glsp-server`](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) for instructions on building and running the Workflow Diagram Server example.

 Once the Workflow Diagram Server is running, start the Theia application with the `debug` flag so that it'll connect to an existing server process -- the one you started from the command line or from your IDE before: